jameshughes89/cs102/src/site/asn4.rst

 Implementing the Unit Tests
 ---------------------------

-There is a skeleton test class with incomplete test methods for the ``HuffmanCode`` class.
+There is a skeletal test class with incomplete test methods for the ``HuffmanCode`` class.
 The method names should give you a good enough idea about what each method should be testing.
 Complete the unit tests and ensure the class you wrote is working correctly.